ChristyGHanson/JS-Password-Generator/README.md

 3. Click OK if you would like lowercase letters, uppercase letters, special characters, and numbers.
 4. The password will randomly generate and appear in the text box.

-# Technology Used

-In addition to HTML, CSS, and JavaScript, we used the following technology for this website.

-* [Font Awesome](https://fontawesome.com/) provides a collection of free icons and toolkits (you have to make a free account).
-* The [W3Schools "CSS Buttons" article](https://www.w3schools.com/css/css3_buttons.asp) was helpful in styling the button.